Does it matter if I book alone?

 Is insurance included and what about visas, health and inoculations?

-Insurance is not automatically included and you will need to arrange your own medical insurance for your holiday.
+Insurance is not included and you will need to arrange your own personal medical and travel insurance for your holiday.
 We require you to have cover in case of a medical emergency on your trip and we also strongly recommend cancellation insurance in case you have to cancel for some unexpected reason.
-This should be taken when you book to ensure you have cover from that moment on - under our booking conditions some or all of your payment will be forfeit on cancellation.
-In the past we have been able to help customers organise travel insurance but new financial service regulations due to come into force in the UK on 1st January 2009, and problems we may encounter administering insurance after that date, mean we are no longer able to do this.
-However there are several all-round travel policies and adventure travel policies on the market you can choose from.
-You might also like to speak to an insurance specialist regulated under the Financial Services Act who can advise you on a suitable policy.
+This should be taken when you book to ensure you have cover from that moment on - under our booking conditions some or all of your payment will be forfeit on cancellation and we will enforce these terms whether or not you have insurance!
+Please take the time to protect yourself.
+Ride World Wide is not authorised under Financial Services regulations to sell or advise on insurance so we cannot do so but there are several all-round travel and adventure travel policies on the market you can choose from.
+You need to make your own investigations and we recommend contacting an FCA regulated insurance specialist for advice on a suitable policy.
 As with any insurance, it is essential to select your policy with care and to check the detailed terms and conditions and policy wording, to ensure it will meet your needs.
 For example the policy may require the use of protective clothing, which, when riding, may mean a hard hat - different insurance companies take different views and you should check the policy wording carefully.
 It is also vital that you disclose any pre-existing medical conditions or check ups you are undergoing to your insurer before taking out cover and that you note any restrictions in cover relating to these.